 Goldman says his ex-wife remarried and she, her family, and new husband used their status and influence to keep Goldman away from his son.
 The Brazilian courts gave the mother custody of the son.
 Goldman spent five years fighting in the Brazilian courts and finally regained custody of his son.
 No battle was too big and no expense too great for this father who had been alienated from his child.

 Behaviors Common to an Estranged Parent

-The parent who is estranged from a child due to his/her own bad treatment of the child has a "wait and see" attitude.
+The parent who is estranged from a child due to their own bad treatment of the child has a "wait and see" attitude.
 They don't pursue a relationship with the child because in their mind the child is the one responsible for mending the relationship.

 The estranged parent will find it hard or impossible to view the situation from their child's perspective.
-They don't see their own behavior as playing a role in the problem; they feel entitled to behave badly with no repercussions.
+They don't see their own behavior as playing a role in the problem; rather, they feel entitled to behave badly with no repercussions.

 More often than not it is the estranged parent that gives up.
 They will go months at a time without contacting their children because they are wrapped up in an affair or busy building a new life post-divorce.
 They don't understand why their children aren't waiting with open arms when they do find time to fit them into their schedule.

-Parental Alienation Syndrome is dangerous to the emotional well-being of children and the continued parental bond with a parent.
+Parental alienation syndrome is dangerous to the emotional well-being of children and the continued parental bond with a parent.
 It is too often used as an excuse by bad parents to justify to themselves the results of that bad parenting and hurtful behaviors toward their children.

 In both cases, innocent children suffer due to the inability of a parent to put the needs of their children before their own.